9-8-7-6/cs-notes/operating-systems/01-introduction.md

   7. After completing the routine, the CPU **restores the saved context** and **returns to user mode**, resuming execution from the point of interruption or based on return value.

 > Note: Unlike hardware interrupts (which are asynchronous), software interrupts are **synchronous**, since they are triggered by the current instruction stream.

+# Hardware Protection

+Modern operating systems rely on hardware support to enforce protection between user programs and system resources.
+This ensures stability, security, and isolation.

+## Dual Mode Operation

+- The OS must ensure that **incorrect or malicious programs** cannot interfere with other programs or the operating system.
+- The **CPU executes instructions blindly**—it doesn't inherently know whether instructions come from user programs or the OS.
+- Therefore, hardware provides **dual modes** of operation:
+  - **User Mode**: Executes user-level code with restricted access to hardware resources.
+  - **Kernel Mode (Monitor Mode)**: Executes privileged instructions with full access to hardware.

+### How Dual Mode Works

+- A **mode bit** is maintained in hardware:
+  - `1` indicates **User Mode**
+  - `0` indicates **Kernel Mode**
+- When a user program makes a **system call**, the CPU switches from user mode to kernel mode (by setting the bit to `0`) and begins executing OS code.
+- Once the system call is completed, control returns to user mode.
+- Privileged instruction is only executed under kernel mode, so user need to use system call

+## I/O Protection

+## Memory Protection

+## CPU Protection